-Maine law on electronic data breaches requires people who maintain computerized personal data (such as SSNs, drivers' license or state ID numbers, credit and debit card numbers, etc.) who become aware of a security breach to "conduct in good faith a reasonable and prompt investigation to determine the likelihood that personal information has been or will be misused."
+Maine law on electronic data breaches requires anyone who maintains computerized personal data (such as SSNs, drivers' license or state ID numbers, credit and debit card numbers, etc.) who become aware of a security breach to conduct an investigation to see who has been affected and how that information may have been used.

 It also requires certain notification requirements.
 They must report the breach to…